14 Americans Taken Off Cruise Ship And Flown To U.S. Test Positive For Coronavirus

 It added: "Passengers that develop symptoms in flight and those with positive test results will remain isolated on the flights and will be transported to an appropriate location for continued isolation and care."

-Passengers on the two flights landed either at Joint Base San Antonio in Texas or at Travis Air Force Base in Solano County, California, roughly 60 miles northeast of San Francisco.
+Passengers on the two charter flights landed either at Joint Base San Antonio in Texas or at Travis Air Force Base in Solano County, California, roughly 60 miles northeast of San Francisco.

 All passengers will remain under a mandatory a two-week quarantine.

-Not all the Americans who were on the ship have been flown back to the U.S., NPR's Jason Beaubien reports.
-Some who were diagnosed with the fast-spread strain of coronavirus have already been hospitalized in Japan.

-"As of this weekend, there were 44 Americans onboard who had tested positive and some of them had already been taken off the boat because they were sick," Beaubien says.

-The Diamond Princess has been under Japan-ordered quarantine since Feb 5, after a passenger who had disembarked earlier tested positive for the virus in Hong Kong.

-Although Japanese authorities originally said the quarantine period for the ship would expire Wednesday, that date might now be pushed back, Beaubien reports.
+The Diamond Princess has been under Japan-ordered quarantine since Feb.
+5, after a passenger who had disembarked earlier tested positive for the virus in Hong Kong.
+Although Japanese authorities originally said the quarantine period for the ship would expire Wednesday, that date might now be pushed back, NPR's Jason Beaubien reports.

-Health officials in Asia say 454 aboard the Diamond Princess have been diagnosed with the coronavirus that emerged in late December in Wuhan, China.
+Health officials in Asia say more than 450 people aboard the Diamond Princess have been diagnosed with the coronavirus that emerged in late December in Wuhan, China.

-Worldwide, more than 70,000 cases of the new coronavirus have been reported and more than 1,700 people have died of COVID-19.
+Worldwide, more than 70,000 cases of the new coronavirus have been reported and more than 1,700 people — the vast majority of them in mainland China — have died of COVID-19.